 Just like you wouldn't want a client to ghost you (especially when you're chasing a payment), you should never ghost a client that you don't want to work with anymore.

 Not only is ghosting unprofessional, but it's just plain rude.
 Not to mention, it can have a lasting impact on your reputation.
 Potential clients talk and word gets around.
 You don't want to be branded as the flaky type.

+It can be challenging to know how to break up with a client, or even when to break up with them.
+But if you follow our guide, remain polite, and put the steps into action, you can be on your way to working with better clients.
 No matter how difficult the client or difficult the conversation, you owe it to them and yourself to end things in a professional way.

 If you'd like to get on the right page with a client from the start, make sure to have a solid contract using Indy's contracts tool.